rh-john/ocp-eip-monitoring/README.md

 - Container registry access

 ### **RBAC Permissions**
-The monitoring tool requires cluster-level read access to EIP and CPIC resources.
+The monitoring tool requires cluster-level read access to EgressIP and CloudPrivateIPConfig resources.
 All necessary permissions are included in the deployment manifests.

 ## 🔧 User Workload Monitoring and Alerting Setup